-11.4.5.3 FLUX
+11.4.3.3 FLUX, FLUX_N1A, FLUX_N1B

-This HDU contains calibrated fluxes, uncertainties, and raw counts/sec rates for all of the High Energy Ion and Electron N2 Rate data.
+These HDUs contain calibrated fluxes, uncertainties, and raw counts/sec rates for all of the High and Low Energy Ion and Electron N1 and N2 Rate data.
+It also contains counts/sec rates for the various hardware and software rate counters from the N1 and N2 data.
 There is also an accumulation time column (DT) and three timing columns.